Altinn/altinn-studio-docs/content/app/design/guidelines/components/input/_index.en.md

 }
 ```
 #### Long input
-Can be used for collecting information like name, e-mail adresse or a URL
+Can be used for collecting information like name, e-mail address or a URL
 ```json
 "grid": {
     "xs": 12,